-Border closures and movement restrictions to curb the spread of COVID-19 also severely impact the rights and protection of those who are most at risk (ILO 2020b).
+Border closures and movement restrictions to curb the spread of COVID-19 also severely impact the rights and protection of those who are most at risk (ILO 2020c).
 Concerns continue to exist about the spread of the virus in crowded immigration detention centres and in migrant workers' housing.
-Redundancies in the tourism, hospitality and construction sectors left many migrants jobless and stranded in destination countries and facing economic hardship (ILO 2020d).
+Redundancies in the tourism, hospitality and construction sectors left many migrants jobless and stranded in destination countries and facing economic hardship (ILO 2020c).
 Losing their job may, thereforehave an effect on their migratory status (such as withdrawal of work and resident permits), forcing migrant workers into irregularity and informality.
 Evidence shows that many migrant workers, regardless of status, face difficulties to claim unpaid wages and outstanding benefits, but for migrants in an irregular situation, those obstacles are amplified by fear of being reported to the authorities and having to face deportation or reprisals.
 The situation of women migrant workers deserves particular attention.
 They are overrepresented in the informal economy and among undocumented workers, and subject multiple discrimination due to prevailing social norms and gender stereotypes compounded by their irregular status.
-Returnees are facing increasing discrimination and are being stigmatized as carriers of COVID-19 (See below Box 6 on COVID-19 and Migration.)
+Returnees are facing increasing discrimination and are being stigmatized as carriers of COVID-19 (ILO 2020d, e, f) (See below Box 6 on COVID-19 and Migration.)

 Bilateral and international coordination and the involvement of social partners remains crucial to respond effectively to these migration issues.
-International labour standards and fundamental principles and rights at work will continue to guide governments and other stakeholders as the world tackles the socio-economic impact of migration and the additional impact of the COVID-19 pandemic.
+International labour standards and fundamental principles and rights at work will continue to offer guidance governments and other stakeholders as the world tackles the socio-economic impact of migration and the additional impact of the COVID-19 pandemic.

-Throughout the Compendium, information and reports addressing the (potential) impact of the COVID-19 pandemic on irregular labour migration or the rights of migrant workers in an irregular situation, come from a range of sources.
+Throughout the Compendium, information and reports addressing the (potential) impact of the COVID-19 pandemic on irregular labour migration or the rights of migrant workers in an irregular situation come from a range of government and non-state sources.
 The appropriate actions related to the challenges of the COVID-19 pandemic are also highlighted and have been drawn from States' and stakeholder's examples of legal and policy initiatives and frameworks.
-The ILO has published a number of Briefs covering migration and COVID issues and these are referred to throughout the Compendium.
-International standards offering protection to migrants can be found in these ILO COVID-19 Briefs, as well as in Annex II.
+Further information on international standards offering protection to migrants can be found in Part 2 and Annex II.
+Specific forms of application of ILO standards in times of COVID-19 pandemic are set out in a number of policy briefs referenced throughout the Compendium.

-5 See migration data relevant for the COVID-19 pandemic on the Migration Data Portal at: https://migrationdataportal.org/themes/migration-data-relevant-covid-19-pandemic (hosted through IOM, and with the collaboration of the Economist Intelligence Unit and the Governments of Germany and the United Kingdom.
+See migration data relevant for the COVID-19 pandemic on the Migration Data Portal at: https://migrationdataportal.org/themes/migration-data-relevant-covid-19-pandemic (hosted through IOM, and with the collaboration of the Economist Intelligence Unit and the Governments of Germany and the United Kingdom.